sensors-link/phnx04-examples/README.md

-# phoenix04_with_shell
+# phoenix04_examples
-phoenix04 is a riscv mcu, this is phoenix04 demo with shell
+phoenix04 is a riscv mcu, this are phoenix04 examples with shell